 Fans of Lost Horizon (1973)....those with good ears, anyway...will recognize the dubbed singing voice of Charlie's mother to also be that of Liv Ullmann.
 The singer is Diana Lee.

-In 2013 Charlie and the Chocolate Factory was turned into a West End musical.
-Although the title suggests little or no connection with the film, the show's score of original music does include the Newley/Bricusse composition.
+In 2013 Charlie and the Chocolate Factory became a West End musical.
+Although the title suggests little or no connection with the film, the show's original music score includes the Newley/Bricusse composition.
 "Pure Imagination."

-There are tons of sites devoted to trivia, production info, and hidden-joke theories surrounding Willy Wonka and the Chocolate Factory.
-My favorite is the groundswell movement devoted to proving that Charlie's beloved Grandpa Joe is basically a selfish, lazy slob without a conscience.
+Many sites are devoted to trivia, production info, and hidden-joke theories surrounding Willy Wonka and the Chocolate Factory.
+My favorite is the groundswell movement dedicated to proving that Charlie's beloved Grandpa Joe is basically a selfish, lazy slob without a conscience.
 Precipitated by the character-revealing remark he volunteers to Charlie being asked where he got the loaf of bread for dinner (suitable for a banquet, I'm sad to say): "What difference does it make where he got it?
 The point is, he got it!"
 Combined with his "magical" ability to get out of bed when there's something fun to do (aka, not work), a persuasive case is made against lovable Grandpa Joe throughout the web.
-Check out this link: Why Grandpa Joe is a Jerk , then, if convinced; join the "I Hate Grandpa Joe" Facebook page.

 Copyright © Ken Anderson 2009 - 20014